HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 ## Command line interface and LibHB

 Building the HandBrake [CLI](abbr:Command Line Interface) and LibHB (`hb.dll`) for Windows requires Linux and a recent [MinGW-w64](https://mingw-w64.org/) toolchain.
-Fedora 28 or later, or Ubuntu 18.04 LTS (Bionic Beaver) or later are recommended; other distros may work as well.
+Ubuntu 20.04 LTS or later are recommended; other distros may work as well.
 In all cases, we recommend you build the MinGW-w64 toolchain using our instructions and the included script, as some packaged versions have issues that can produce non-functioning builds.

-### Installing dependencies on Fedora

-The following instructions are for [Fedora](https://getfedora.org) 30 through 32.

-Basic requirements to run commands:

-- sudo (for normal user accounts)

-Dependencies:

-- Development Tools
-- C Development Tools and Libraries
-- cmake
-- gcc-c++
-- git
-- libtool
-- m4
-- make
-- meson
-- nasm
-- ninja-build
-- patch
-- python
-- tar
-- zlib-devel

-Install dependencies.

-    sudo dnf update
-    sudo dnf groupinstall "Development Tools" "C Development Tools and Libraries" sudo dnf install cmake gcc-c++ git libtool m4 make meson nasm ninja-build patch python tar zlib-devel

-Install the additional dependencies required to build the MinGW-w64 toolchain.

-    sudo dnf install bison bzip2 curl flex g++ gzip pax

 ### Installing dependencies on Ubuntu

 The following instructions are for [Ubuntu](https://www.ubuntu.com) 20.04 (Focal Fossa).
+These should also work with Windows Subsystem for Linux.

 Basic requirements to run commands: